LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 Iconic Property Acknowledged for its: Renovation & Restoration, Construction, Hospitality & Service

-Virginia Beach, VA; November 7, 2018 - Virginia Beach's iconic resort property, The Cavalier Hotel, continues to garner accolades with its 8th award since re-debuting in April 2018.
+Virginia Beach, VA; November 7, 2018 - Virginia Beach's iconic resort property, The Historic Cavalier Hotel and Beach Club, continues to garner accolades with its 8th award since re-debuting in April 2018.
 Bringing back a level of sophisticated travel and stellar service once synonymous with the mid-Atlantic destination, The Cavalier has once again created unparalleled travel experiences earning national media attention along with accolades from hospitality and travel peers.
 The eight awards recognize the property's excellence in: renovation & restoration, construction, hospitality, and service.

-The Cavalier Hotel has most recently received a Stella Award from the Northstar Meetings Group for Best Hotel Renovation in the Northeast Region.
+The Historic Cavalier Hotel and Beach Club has most recently received a Stella Award from the Northstar Meetings Group for Best Hotel Renovation in the Northeast Region.
 Competing with over 500 properties from across the country, the award spotlights the nation's best hotels along with noteworthy travel industry organizations and businesses.
-The Cavalier Hotel project has also been recognized for its dedication for preserving a historical property from the prestigious Historic Hotels of America naming it the 2018 winner for Preservation Success Story.
+The Historic Cavalier Hotel and Beach Club project has also been recognized for its dedication for preserving a historical property from the prestigious Historic Hotels of America naming it the 2018 winner for Preservation Success Story.
 The Cavalier was also chosen from qualifying projects located throughout the MidAtlantic region to receive an Award of Merit for Renovation/Restoration from ENR MidAtlantic Magazine

 CELEBRATE BOURBON HERITAGE MONTH WITH 15 MUST-TRY BOTTLES